Bell non-locality and Kochen-Specker contextuality: How are they connected?

-A KS contextuality scenario is characterized by a set of ideal measurements, their respective possible outcomes, and their mutual relations of compatibility.
+A KS scenario is characterized by a set of ideal measurements, their respective possible outcomes, and their mutual relations of compatibility.
 Any set of ideal measurements such that any pair of them is mutually compatible can be jointly measured \cite{CY14}.
 Therefore, in KS scenarios, contexts are (maximal) sets of compatible ideal measurements.

-A matrix of correlations $P(a,\ldots,c|x,\ldots,z)$ for a given KS contextuality scenario (i.e., where $x,\ldots, z$ are ideal and compatible measurements) in which each of the measurements has been freely and independently chosen, is KS contextual if it cannot be explained by a model satisfying the assumption of outcome non-contextuality.
+A behavior $\{P(a,\ldots,c|x,\ldots,z)\}$ for a given KS scenario (i.e., where $x,\ldots, z$ are ideal and compatible measurements) in which each of the measurements has been freely and independently chosen, is KS contextual if it cannot be explained by a model satisfying the assumption of outcome non-contextuality.
 Hereafter, we will refer to these models as non-contextual hidden-variable (NCHV) models.
 Equivalently, a behavior produced by ideal measurements is KS contextual if the probability distributions for each context cannot be obtained as the marginals of a global probability distribution on all observables.

 The assumption of outcome non-contextuality for ideal measurements is motivated by the fact that ideal measurements always yield the same outcome no matter which other compatible ideal measurements are performed in between two repetitions of the same measurement.
 For example, if $x$, $y$, and $z$ are compatible ideal measurements, then performing the sequence $x,y,z,x,z,y,y$ yields the sequence of outcomes $a,b,c,a,c,b,b$, which suggests that measurements reveal persistent properties which can be attributed to the measured system, as different copies of equally designed devices can be used to measure, e.g., $x$ the first and second times.